Spring Bunny Banner Sewing Tutorial

 Easter Bunny Banner Tutorial

-Spring Bunny Fabric Banner Pattern & Tutorial
+Spring Bunny Banner Sewing Pattern

 Easter Bunny Banner Tutorial

-Next, you need to create your applique shapes to do that, trace the shapes from the pattern onto the paper side of the Heat n Bond.
+• Next, you need to create your applique shapes.
+To do that, trace the shapes from the pattern onto the paper side of the Heat n Bond.

 Easter Bunny Banner Tutorial